djmsampson/layout2/tbx/layoutdoc/uixEmpty.md

 ## Syntax

-* `e = uix.Empty()` creates a new, default, *unparented* empty space object that can be used in layouts to add gaps between other elements.
+`e = uix.Empty()` creates a new, default, *unparented* empty space object that can be used in layouts to add gaps between other elements.
 The empty space is achieved using a container that monitors its parent's color and changes its own to match.

-* `e = uix.Empty( n1, v1, n2, v2, ... )` also sets one or more property values.
+`e = uix.Empty(n1,v1,n2,v2,...)` also sets one or more property values.

 ## Properties